THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 How we assess children depends on our internal beliefs about them and their performance.
 The way we assess and communicate with children can greatly influence their self-esteem and the way they engage with others in the world.
 In the 1960’s Robert Rosenthal, a Harvard University professor, and Leonore Jacobson, an elementary school principal in San Francisco, published 'Pygmalion in the Classroom: Teacher expectation and pupils' intellectual development'.
 What the elementary school study suggests is that we communicate subtle and unsubtle messages that inform children how we think they will perform or behave.
 Not all the cues are verbal, or even conscious.
 ‘When we expect certain behaviours of others, we are likely to act in ways that make the expected behaviour more likely to occur.’
 (Rosenthal, R & Babad, E. Y, 1985)

-When the whole child is considered and a complex kind of assessment is in place, children are more likely to feel competent and flourish.
+When the whole child is considered and a complex The elementary school study suggests assessment is in place, children are more likely to feel competent and flourish.

 Summing up

-There are several correlations between the pedagogy of Reggio Email and a broad spectrum of neuroscience research into effective learning.
+Several correlations exist between Reggio Email's pedagogy and a broad spectrum of neuroscience research on effective learning.

 1. Brain development is supported through thinking and activity.
-Several Reggio principles apply in this active engagement: providing children with a rich, well-planned and resourced environment, making learning visible, listening to children's hypotheses and meaning-making, as well as providing rich sensory experiences.
+Several Reggio principles apply in this active engagement: providing children with a rich, well-planned and resourced environment, making learning visible, listening to children's hypotheses and meaning-making, and providing rich sensory experiences.

-3. Repetition and practice build strong neural networks.
-A particular piece of learning is refined, acquired more quickly and is more enduring if it is encountered often and in different ways.
+3. Repetition and practice build solid neural networks.
+A particular piece of learning is refined, acquired more quickly and is more enduring if encountered often and in different ways.
 In Reggio Emelia, children are always encouraged to develop their thinking and skills through revisiting ideas.

-4. New knowledge is based on prior knowledge and this connection is better when it is reinforced in several ways and offered sequentially.
-Because the young learners in Reggio Emilia schools do projects that go for extended periods of time, the learning is connected, not episodic.
+4. New knowledge is based on prior knowledge, and this connection is better when it is reinforced in several ways and offered sequentially.
+Because the young learners in Reggio Emilia schools do projects that go for extended periods, the learning is connected, not episodic.
 Also, things are explored using different modalities or sensory systems.
-Children gain a better understanding of the relationships and with repetition, the neurons gain myelination (the fatty white substance on them) which allows the electronic information to travel more speedily along them.
+Children gain a better understanding of the relationships.
+With repetition, the neurons gain myelination (the fatty white substance on them), which allows the electronic information to travel more speedily along them.

-5. Children build up intuitive knowledge as they use and manipulate objects and materials.
-In Reggio education, children are offered these materials firsthand and act autonomously in exploring them.
+5. Children build up intuitive knowledge by using and manipulating objects and materials.
+In Reggio education, children are offered these materials firsthand and act autonomously to explore them.
 But it does not stop there.
-The children are given the opportunity to discuss their findings.
+The children are allowed to discuss their findings.
 Vygotsky spoke about the importance of the social context of learning.
-This is one of the foundation stones of Reggio Emilia too.
-The Reggio educators support the child in linking the intuitive knowledge to the body of knowledge of humanity by giving them the labels and language to discuss it.
+This is one of Reggio Emilia's foundation stones, too.
+The Reggio educators support the child in linking intuitive knowledge to the body of knowledge of humanity by giving them the labels and language to discuss it.
 Children begin early on to use all kinds of symbolic representations of reality.
 Much of what we retain in memory is symbolic, virtual transfer from reality and abstract theories.
-From an early age children in the Reggio Emilia schools are being encouraged to build symbolic languages.
+From an early age, children in the Reggio Emilia schools are being encouraged to build symbolic languages.

-6. Finally, if we take into account the effects of stress on learning as opposed to feeling engaged and in control, then the Reggio Emilia philosophy of learning through joy and engagement and in collaborative partnerships also favours healthy brain development.
+6. Finally, if we consider the effects of stress on learning as opposed to feeling engaged and in control, then the Reggio Emilia philosophy of learning through joy and engagement andcollaborative partnerships also favours healthy brain development.

-I would like to end this discussion with this beautiful quote by Loris Malaguzzi:
+I want to end this discussion with this beautiful quote by Loris Malaguzzi:

-All people – and I mean scholars, researchers and teachers who in any place have set themselves to study children seriously – have ended up by discovering not so much the limits and weaknesses of children but rather their surprising and extraordinary strengths and capabilities linked with an inexhaustible need for expression and realization. -Loris Malaguzzi-
+All people – and I mean scholars, researchers and teachers who in any place have set themselves to study children seriously – have ended updiscovering not so much the limits and weaknesses of children but rather their surprising and extraordinary strengths and capabilities linked with an inexhaustible need for expression and realisationn. -Loris Malaguzzi-

 References

 Istitiuzione of the Municipaility of Reggio Emilia.
 (2010).
 Indications - Preschools and Infant-toddler Centre of the municipality of Reggio Emilia.
-Reggio Emilia: Preschools and infant-toddler centres Istitiuzione of the Municipaility of Reggio Emilia.
+Reggio Emilia: Preschools and infant-toddler centres Istitiuzione of the Municipality of Reggio Emilia.

 Belsky, J., Caspi, A., Moffitt, T. E., & Poulton, R. (2020).
 The Origins of You - How Childhood Shapes Later Life.
 Massachusetts: Harvard University Press.